-Students are required to attend 85% of the scheduled sessions throughout the entire program.
+Due to the short length of our programs and the training requirements that apply, students are required to attend 100% of the scheduled sessions of the entire program.
 When a student falls below 90% attendance they will be given a verbal warning by their instructor.
 When a student falls below 85% attendance they will be placed on probation for the remainder of the program.
 The student will be notified of their probation status and they will be required to meet with the Chief Academic Officer.
-Students who arrive to class more than 10 minutes after the class is scheduled to commence will receive an unexcused absence for that class period, subject to review by the instructor
+Students who arrive to class more than 10 minutes after the class is scheduled to commence will receive an unexcused absence for that class period, subject to review by the instructor.
+It is the student's responsibility to coordinate any required make up work with their instructor.